2022 calgary buyers guide

 A mortgage lender will come up with some close-to-final numbers, presenting you with a preliminary figure for pre-approval.
 Now you should prepare a thorough and realistic checklist of your current household budget, say, if you're renting an apartment and your expected budget in your prospective new home.
 You'd be surprised how some new items — such as additional insurance or costs for general repairs — can add to your expenditures as a homeowner.
 Make sure you take all of these items into consideration when calculating your mortgage affordability.

 The importance of not overspending

-Real estate experts cite overbuying as one of the most common mistakes first-time home buyers make.
+Real estate experts cite overbuying as one of the most common mistakes buyers make.
 Many people spend more on their new home than they can afford.
 Months later they may realize that their purchase has left them "house poor" with no money left to contribute to savings, other necessities, or even rainy day funds.
-This further underscores the need to be honest and realistic with your mortgage calculations, as well as the importance of getting pre-approved for a mortgage, since it can actually protect you from going overboard.
+So be honest and realistic with your mortgage calculations, as well as the importance of getting pre-approved for a mortgage, since it can actually protect you from going overboard.

 Costs of Home Ownership

 In this buyers guide we explain from deposits to moving expenses, and everything in between, what buying a home involves, more than just a down payment.
 That may be the largest cost, but there are other things you'll need to plan and budget for.